Workflow Platform for all kinds of business process and approvals

 You can’t prevent every bad thing from happening, but preparing for some of the most likely scenarios can mean the difference between success and failure.

 One area of project planning that’s easy to overlook is communication in project management.
 What tools are you going to use?
 Email, text messaging, a chat service, or some combination of things?
-Make sure everyone on the team understands what’s expected and can use the technology you’ve selected.
+Make sure everyone on the team understands what’s expected and use project collaboration tools to communicate between teams.

 The method of communication is important, but don’t neglect the content!
 Make sure to set clear expectations and guidelines on the kinds of information that need to be communicated.
 It doesn’t hurt to set standards for the tone and level of formality expected among team members, and with clients and stakeholders.
 As they say, “there’s no such thing as overcommunication.”

-If you take time during project planning to create a good schedule, your project will go much more smoothly.
+If you take time during project planning to create a good schedule, use a proper project scheduling tool that helps your project go much more smoothly.
 Team members can look to the schedule as a resource and guide, which gives individuals autonomy while keeping everyone accountable to the same goals.

 Quality control is all about metrics, and it’s important to have the right metrics in place from the beginning of your project.
 Your quality control metrics go far beyond the basic details outlined in your project goals.
-Methods of quality control planning include cost-benefit analysis, benchmarking, design of experiments (DOE), and cost of quality (COQ).
+Methods of quality control planning include,

 As the project manager, you must work with team members, clients, and other stakeholders to identify what factors to measure and what constitutes success on all those factors.
 By creating quality control standards in the planning phase, you’ll start your project with a clear vision of what success looks like and be able to measure that success along the way.